mirabdullahyaser/Term-Deposit-Classification/README.md

 # Term-Deposit-Classification
-Prediction of term deposit of bank
+Prediction of term deposit of bank.